minimaxir/hacker-news-undocumented/README.md

 ## Bonus Features

-### Hacker News Classic

-Hacker News allows people to use the [old front page ranking algorithm](https://news.ycombinator.com/classic).
-This results in different (and occasionally better) content.

 ### Hacker News Wayback

 Hacker News allows users to see what the front page looks like [at any point in time](https://news.ycombinator.com/front?day=2012-03-24).
 You can also do a wayback view for any user at their registration date by clicking their registration date in their profile.